Africa State of Mind

 The exhibition also draws inspiration from the work of the Senegalese economist Felwine Sarr, who has called for a fresh consideration of how to understand Africa.
 Sarr speculates about a new Africa conjured into being by artists, thinkers and cultural actors.
 By creative figures whose work is intent on articulating contemporary lived experience in Africa as a thing of nuance and imaginative reach.
 In so doing articulating Africa as a place where there is, as Sarr puts it, a profound 'continuity between the real and the possible'.

-It has previously toured at Impressions Gallery, Bradford, 29 March - 15 June 2019.
+It has previously toured at Impressions Gallery, Bradford, 29 March - 15 June 2019, and the Museum of African Diaspora, San Francisco, USA, 4 September to 15 November 2019.

 Image (detail): Kiluanji Kia Henda.
 The Last Journey of the Dictator Mussunda N'zombo Before the Great Extinction: Act I, 2017